Haunted Hanover Inn

 Imagine running into the spirit of someone who wanted to chat with you about green eggs and ham!
 Visitors to Hanover report seeing an older man walking about the lobby and hallways, only to disappear into walls or vanish into thin air.
 Could this be Dr. Suess?
 We’d like to believe so!

-Have you ever visited the campus of Dartmouth College or stayed in the haunted Hanover Inn? the Inn provides a beautiful place of rest and offer’s easy access to the region’s best outdoor activities and cultural attractions.
+Have you ever visited the campus of Dartmouth College or stayed in the haunted Hanover Inn? the Inn provides a beautiful place of rest and offers easy access to the region’s best outdoor activities and cultural attractions.
 So even if you don’t know a student on campus, a stay at the Hanover will surely provide you with the ghostly vacation you need!
+For the scoop on other haunted inns, check out our articles about Concord’s Colonial Inn and the Red Lion Inn, both of which are described as two of the most haunted lodgings in the world!